Dr. Kool‘s

 They went to the North Pole during the winter to gather evidence.
 Since the sun produces ozone, and there is little sunshine, it was no surprise that they found a hole.

-The "ozone hole" was supposed to allow harmful UV to endanger animate life.
-But, someone has yet to produce a fried polar bear.
+The "ozone hole" was supposed to allow harmful UV to endanger animate life, but someone has yet to produce a fried polar bear.

 Summary Statement